 It's important you track your job applications using a tracker similar to the sample below.
 A visual record of your progress with each role will help you to identify where you need to follow up.
-It may also be helpful to indicate where your 'stucks' appear.
+It may also be helpful to indicate which stage of the application process is particularly challenging for you.
 For example, if you are not progressing beyond the application stage, chances are there's something not quite right with your resume and cover letter and you may want to get some help.
 If you are unsuccessful, where possible, gather feedback on the reasons why and use the information to improve your next application.

 COMPANY

 JOB TITLE

 JOB NOTES

 CLOSING DATE

 DATE YOU APPLIED

 TELEPHONE INTERVIEW

-FACE TO FACE INTERVIEW
+FACE TO FACE

 REFERENCE CHECKS

 OUTCOME?